dukedyer/5002-project/README.md

 **User - describe the typical user(s) that would use your solution**

+The typical user would be a DBA or project manager working at the airport.
+This person would have the ability to create tickets for passengers as well as assign specific staff to trips.
+It is a platform that seeks to enable end-to-end administration of the airport.

+If a form of authentication/user profiles were implemented in the future, then you may see passengers interacting with the web app to book tickets on specific trips.
+However, since the web app user profiles were out of scope for this project, access to the tables and record creation was left open.
+Therefore, the ideal user is one that is allowed to access all the tables and have full visibility into the functions of an airport

 **Domain objects - describe at least two of the domain objects you implemented in your solution**

+The Plane represents an airplane.
+Planes have an serial number and a name associated with them.
+The passenger's Ticket has a reference to the Plane that they will board for their trip, as expected with a flight.

+The Task is just that, a task, assigned to an employee that is necessary for the successful completion of a trip.
+Tasks can be thought of as a checklist that employees must complete.
+For example a task a flight attendant may have assigned to them is to "perform safety announcements", which are done after boarding a plane, pre-departure.

 ### Team
 - Logan Mednick:  CS5200 12293 Database Management Sys SEC 02 Fall 2021